Sport & Sport Funding

 All children should have their PE kit in school every day; we try to do as much physical activity as possible at Cledford and often have PE lessons that are additional to the timetable.
 Pupils may also require their PE kit for drama or dance.

-At Cledford Primary School the year 3 children have the opportunity to participate in swimming lessons at Winsford Lifestyle centre on a Thursday afternoon.
+The children in year 3 children have the opportunity to participate in swimming lessons either at a local swimming pool or at a pool which we have installed at school for a fortnight.
 They are able to achieve different levels and awards.
-Mrs L Barnett and Mrs A Collins are qualified, experienced swimming teachers.
+Mrs L Barnett is a fully qualified, experienced swimming teacher.

 After-school Sports Clubs